 IRAs for the Self Employed and Small Businesses

 The SIMPLE IRA is an employer sponsored retirement plan available to small businesses with less than 100 employees including sole proprietorships, partnerships, S corporations and C corporations.
-The maximum employee Simple IRA contribution limit in 2018 is $12,500 or $15,500 for those age 50 or older.
+The maximum employee Simple IRA contribution limit in 2021 is $13,500 and $16,500 for those age 50 or older.

 Learn more about the SIMPLE IRA.

 The SEP IRA is a retirement plan that is ideal for small business owners and self employed individuals.
-The SEP IRA contribution limit for 2018 is $55,000.
+The SEP IRA contribution limit in 2021 is $58,000.

 Learn more about the SEP IRA.